 A piece of wood designed to match the style of the kitchen that covers a gap or adds a decorative detail to an edge.
 OGEE and Torus mouldings are often used to march in with the top of skirtings and the profile of architraves around a door frame.

-Usually an ‘end panel’ is a finished piece matching the doors but fitted to the end of a run but panels can be applied in many of the work top finishes to surround and island or units section.
+Usually an ‘end panel’ is a finished piece matching the doors but fitted to the end of a run but panels can be applied in many of the work-top finishes to surround an island or units section.

 An extension to a worktop with and without units under but often with a free section to allow you to sit at it like a bar.
 Can be 60,90 100cms wide and more with edges profiled as the worktop allows.

-This is a profile either flat with a square or rounded edge or a traditional profile that sits immediately under wall hungs units and often at the top as well suited to classical and traditional looking kitchens.
-Hides cables and items installed behind them eg lights etc…
+This is a profile either flat with a square or rounded edge or a traditional profile that sits immediately under wall hung units and often at the top as well suited to classical and traditional looking kitchens.
+Hides cables and items installed behind them eg lights etc.

 A non-porous worktop is most desirable.
 If it is porous it allows damp to penetrate.

-A moulding type manufactured to a style for an edge details eg a fully rounded edge or a pencil edge which has the image of the side of a pencil.
-Can also apply to man made or fabricated items likes an integrated sink in acrylic.
+A moulding type manufactured to a style for an edge detail eg a fully rounded edge or a pencil edge which has the image of the side of a pencil.
+Can also apply to man- made or fabricated items like an integrated sink in acrylic.

-Fitted at a later date after the main build or fit out.
-Sometimes not very successful to do, as it shows up its fitted later and sometimes it is impossible.
+Fitted at a later date after the main build or fit-out.
+Sometimes not very successful to do, as it shows up it has been fitted at a later date and sometimes it is impossible.

 Refers to an American religious cult believing simple, honest non-lavish hand-made country style but is very similar to ours with panelled doors and T & G either painted in soft muted tones of green, blue, grey or left a protected wood finish in oak or similar.
 Similar ideals to our Arts and Crafts movement in material use.

-An uninterrupted look – without lines eg tile grout lines, a worktop without seams showing where integrated bowls are seen.
+An uninterrupted look – without lines eg tile grout lines, a worktop without seams showing where integrated bowls are used.
 A door without an obvious handle.
-A current word for todays’ contemporary styling.
+A current word for today’s contemporary styling.

 T & G